Fabio-A-Sa/Y3S2-InteligenciaArtificial/Project 1/README.md

 # **Cohesion Free** : Heuristic Search Methods for One Player Solitaire Games
 # Grade: 20/20

-There will be able to play with different modes and difficults:
+The player has many different modes and difficults to choose:

 ![Cohesion](/Project%201/images/cohesion.png)

-The player may have multiple algorithms to run:
+The player has multiple algorithms to run:

 ![Game Start](/Project%201/images/game.png)